openlookeng/hetu-core/hetu-docs/en/sql/analyze.md

 Description
 -----------

-Collects table and column statistics for a given table.
+Collects table and column statistics for a provided table.

 The optional `WITH` clause can be used to provide connector-specific properties.
 To list all available properties, run the following query: